Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Introduction

+Both forms of solution represent advances over the standard IRT approach in that they enable substantive interpretation of the discovered latent dimensions.
+However, both are limited in their range of applicability, for related reasons.

+First, the data requirements for the application of either solution are not always, or even often, met.
+The first solution requires exogenous information on units in the data, and as such is often not available.
+The second requires that the conditions necessary for application of the complementary method be met.
+In the case of LDA topic modeling, that means either long texts or a limited issue space.
+The typical anonymous survey---a common source of individual-level data---usually fails to satisfy either requirement.

-A second concern is that exogenous information does not guarantee accurate characterization of the substantive meaning of latent dimensions.
-For example, one might use exogenous information to specify that two legislators are positioned at opposite extremes in each dimension of a two-dimensional latent space.
-If those legislators routinely take, respectively, highly conservative and highly liberal economic and social ideological positions in public speeches, one might feel safe in assuming that one dimension of the latent space found by the resulting IRT model captures economic ideology, while the other captures social ideology.
-Yet, that need not be the case.
-It is possible, for instance, that the first dimension instead captures the effect of partisan pressure on voting behavior, whereas the second captures any other latent concept not correlated with partisanship, as long as those two legislators happen to have opposite positions along its associated latent dimension.
+Second, neither solution guarantees accurate characterization of the substantive meaning of the discovered latent dimensions.
+In the case of exogenous information, one might use public speeches, for example, to specify that two legislators are positioned at opposite extremes in each dimension of a two-dimensional latent space capturing economic and social ideology.
+However, both the IRT's output and the public speeches would also be consistent with a two-dimensional latent space in which one dimension corresponded to partisanship and the other to any other topic over which the two legislators had opposite positions.
 In that case, \textit{neither} dimension might capture social or economic ideological positions.
+In the case of complementary methods, one is limited by the inherent limitations of the complementary method.
+For example, nearly all text models suffer from the difficulty of identifying stance and tone \citep{bestvater2023sentiment}.